-Why Senior UX Designers Turn Down Jobs during the Interview Process
+Why Senior UX Designers Turn Down Jobs During the Interview Process

-You Already Have a Portfolio of Work
+You Already Have a Portfolio of Their Work

-Any competitive applicant for a UX design position will have accumulated a substantial portfolio of work during their time in the industry.
+Any competitive applicant for a senior UX designer position will have accumulated a substantial portfolio of work and case studies during their time in the industry.
 In their opinion, the quality of their work should speak for itself.
 And they’re not wrong about that.
-Asking them to perform an additional design task that will somehow be weighed equally against their existing work is redundant and implies that their previous performance isn’t entirely valid.
+Asking them to perform an additional visual design task that will somehow be weighed equally against their existing work is redundant and implies that their previous performance isn’t entirely valid.
 Furthermore, if the candidate has already run through the gauntlet of phone interviews and in-person meetings, you should have a pretty good idea of whether you want to hire them or not.
 And if you’re asking for a sample before even speaking to the candidate, you’re sending a pretty clear signal that you haven’t given their portfolio much attention.